 If you’re like most non-native English speakers I work with, that’s when you start stressing about your pronunciation, wondering how you can finally get those tricky vowels right, and looking for ways to improve how you sound.

 This is great, but you’re overlooking something super important: intonation.

 Intonation is the rise and fall of your voice when speaking, the ups and the downs that give a language its music.

 Why Intonation Matters in American English

-Although correct and appropriate intonation is an important key to sounding natural in American English, intonation is much more than that.
+Although correct and appropriate intonation helps you sound natural in American English, intonation is much more than that.